papadeltasierra/hc12x/docs/project.md

 # HC-12-Expanded Project Guide
+> **NOTE** Much of what is below is not longer relevant and will be removed.

+## **New** Plan
+ST Microelectronics provides a large amount of useful documentation, application notes and sample code so the current _plan-of-record_ is:
+- Create a custom bootloader as per [AN2659]
+- Use the ST Microelectronics p[Flasher-stm8m] to flash user software via the custom bootloader
+- Create a simple custom application to confirm that a user application can be flashed using the bootloader

+Silicon Labs also provide some documentation and example code and the intention is to use this to create the final user application as follows:
+- Use the [Wireless Development Suite (WDS)](SD3) to generate custom configuration for the appropriate receive settings
+- Use the [WDS] samples to create a receiver application
+  - Starting from the _Si446x_StandardPacketRX_ sample.
+- Port the [WDS] sample code (which is targetted at a Silicon Labs EZRadio/ESRadioPro development board) to use the `stm8s`.

+Prove that the process above works and receive some real signals!

+> The long-term aim is to create a transmitter/receive application but a _receive-only_ application will be created first.

+## **New** Development Notes
+- Follow [AN2659]
+- Map the user application to start ROM at 0x8C00
+- Map the user application to start RAM at 0x????
+- Follow the standard layout/usage of the `stm8s` and `4463` chips:
+  - The [HC-12] SET is used to trigger the custom bootloader (pull low)
+  - The standard [stm8s] and [4463] SPI interfaces are used
+  - The standard UART1 interface of the [stm8s] provides the aplication load/update interface
+  - Receive signals are streamed out from the UART1 interface
+  - The [4463] generates a _frame-receive_ interrupt to the [stm8s]
+  - The [4463] provides a `CTS` line to the [stm8s].
+- Following the coding standards and layout of the `stm8s` Standard Peripheral Library.

 ## Notes
 - Everything below has been attempted using an [HC-12] v2.3.
 However note that there are many cloned [HC-12] boards around, and mine might be one of them!